phaldaros/arm5e/website/UserGuide/Long term activities.md

 ### Spell learning and spell invention

 Those activities are not available directly, you must schedule them from a laboratory.
-See @UUID[.4djOVjB0GDPlJY1T]{Laboratory activities}
+See [[Laboratory activities]]

 -   Editable source quality: yes